Ryan112211/Softoo-Assignment/README.md

 - **Jest**: Used for unit testing, with test cases written for the cart.
 - **Cypress**: Used for writing end-to-end test cases.

+## Theme Toggle

+The theme toggle is implemented using the ShadCN library.
+It is a simple toggle that changes the theme of the website from light to dark and vice versa.
+You can use it by clicking the icon on top right of the page

 ## Running the Project

 To run the project, use the following command: